tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 Currently one side of the equation needs to be either a :java:extdoc:`Path<javax.persistence.criteria.Path>` or a ``COUNT`` expression.
-The other side can be a literal or paramater node, another path or count expression or a jdbc function call.
+The other side can be a literal or paramater node, another path, count expression or a jdbc function call.

 If the type of the literal value does not match the type of the path or count expression, it is tried to convert the value using the :java:ref:`TypeManager<ch.tocco.nice2.types.TypeManager>`.